GravityPDF/gravity-pdf-documentation/docs/v6/users/pdf-security.md

 ## Default Security

 :::note tl;dr
-The default security settings allow the user who submits the entry to view their own PDF.
+The default security settings allow the user who submits the entry to view their own PDF using user-account authentication or IP-matching.
 Site Administrators and Network Super Administrators can view all PDFs.
 :::

 The software ships with conservative defaults that provides a well-balanced mix of PDF access and security.
 By default, the following users will be able to access PDFs: